Spiralizer Beginner’s Guide: 10 Vegetables to Spiralize

 Watch the video and learn how to spiralize all my favorite vegetables:

 Today, I’m sharing some of the best vegetables to spiralize and the ones I spiralize most frequently.
 Of course, there are many more options than these and I’d love to hear in the comments below what your favorites are.
 Below each vegetable I’ve also listed a little recipe inspiration on Downshiftology to boost your creativity in using that spiralized vegetable.

 Side note: If you’re wondering which spiralizer I use most frequently, it’s the Paderno Spiralizer.
 In my post and video on zucchini noodles I compare and contrast all the best spiralizers, so if you’re still on the hunt make sure to check that out.

-After you’ve watched the video above and have become an expert on spiralizing (it’s easy to do), have fun experimenting with all the different vegetables.
-I’m always adding new recipes so make sure to check back often for the latest or subscribe to my newsletter at the top of this page, so you’ll never miss my newest spiralizer recipes.
+After you’ve watched the video above and have become an expert on spiralizing (it’s easy to do) have fun experimenting with all the different vegetables.
+I’m always adding new recipes so make sure to check back often for the latest or subscribe to my newsletter at the top of this page.
+That way you’ll never miss my newest spiralizer recipes.